apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 If you identify application specific operations that cannot be reflected using the built-in privileges, Oak allows to register custom privileges (see section [Privilege Management](../privilege.html#jackrabbit_api)).

-Note however, that the built-in permission evaluation will not enforce those custom privileges.
+However, note that the built-in permission evaluation will not enforce those custom privileges.
 Instead you have to enforce it in your application or write a custom authorization model (see section [Combining Multiple Authorization Models](composite.html))